In this section

 Infant Mental Health

-"Engaging Infants" two day introductory training in infant Mental Health will be held Thursday 21/03/19 and Friday 22/03/19.
-It will be held in the Ella Latham Theater at RCH.
+Year 2020 - "Engaging Infants" two day introductory training in infant Mental Health will be held Thursday 27/02/2020 and Friday 28/02/2020.
+The venue will be held at Ella Latham Theater, Royal Children's Hospital.

-You can join the mailing list by emailing firstname.lastname@example.org and you will not notified of any upcoming training.
+You can join the mailing list by emailing firstname.lastname@example.org and you will be notified of any upcoming training.

 Thank you, Megan Chapman and Campbell Paul, Infant Mental Health Team